shibathethinker/ChimeraCRM/README.md

  To start using this project, replicate the project on your desktop.
  If you find issue replcating this project, try to download the source and open using Visual studio.
- This code was created in VS 2010,so there might be some issue opening it in higer version of VS.
+ This code was created in VS 2010,so there might be some issue opening it in higer version of VS. I have tested this in VS 2010 and VS 2015 (community edition).

  The main user -interface related components of the project is in the Online Folder.
 This folder has a C# solution file which should open in Visual studio.
 In this solution (Online), there are references to other components used in this project - BackendObjects, ActionLibrary and CustomExceptions.
  Backendobject is the database interaction layer whose only job is to to talk to the underlying database.
 Actionlibrary implments some custom classes/functions to be used across the entire project.
 Customexception is what its name signifies, custome exception classes.